vylan/angular-eonasdan-datetimepicker/README.md

 ## Limitations

-Currently, form validation works only if you put the directive around `input` element and not thr whole `input-group`.
+Currently, form validation works only if you put the directive around `input` element and not the whole `input-group`.

 ## [License](https://github.com/atais/angular-eonasdan-datetimepicker/blob/master/LICENSE)